Conway Twitty: Later developments

 After Twitty's death, his estate became entangled in a lengthy court saga between the estate and family members, heirs, employees, and others that lasted over a decade.
 In one instance, the estate sued his two daughters, claiming loans were due to be repaid.
 Five years after his death, the Tennessee Appeals Court referred to that case in its opening sentence with, "This is yet another chapter in the administration of the estate of Harold L. Jenkins, a popular entertainer whose stage name was 'Conway Twitty'."
 The court sided with the daughters finding that the accountants and controllers of Twitty's books while he was alive, who later became the executors of the estate, kept "limited and sketchy information" when it came to the family members.
 In other instances, employees sued because of oral promises "to be taken care of" by Twitty and often were successful.
 The court found Twitty rarely, if ever, memorialized contracts with family members, contractors, and employees in writing.
-Oral promises included bonuses of $1000 per year of employment.
+Oral promises included bonuses of $1,000 per year of employment.
 The estate attempted to reduce that to $100 per year.

 Twitty's widow, Delores "Dee" Henry Jenkins, and his four grown children from the previous marriages, Michael, Joni, Kathy, and Jimmy Jenkins, engaged in a public dispute over the estate.
 Twitty's will had not been updated to account for the fourth marriage, but Tennessee law reserves one-third of any estate to the widow.
 After years of probate, the four children received the rights to Twitty's music, name, and image.
 The rest of the estate went to public auction, where much of the property and memorabilia were sold after his widow rejected the appraised value.

 In 2008, controversy erupted again when Twitty's four remaining children sued Sony/ATV Music Publishing over an agreement that Twitty and his family signed in 1990.
 The suit alleged that the terms of the agreement were not fully understood by the children, although they were all adults at the time.
 It sought to recover copyrights and royalty revenue that the document assigned to the company.

 Legacy

 Twitty's son Michael and grandson Tre have carried on his musical legacy.
 Conway's most recent appearance on the country charts was a duet with Anita Cochran, "(I Want to Hear) A Cheating Song" (2004), which was made possible by splicing Twitty's vocal from old recordings and interviews, recorded over the years.
 As a result, Twitty's isolated vocal track was transferred to a digital multitrack and digitally reassembled into the new performance.
 Like the electronic duets of Patsy Cline and Jim Reeves, Hank Williams and Hank Williams Jr., or Nat King Cole and Natalie Cole, Cochran added her vocal to backing tracks that had already been produced along with Twitty's reconstructed vocals.

-Bear Family Records offers the single-disc collection Conway Rocks, featuring 30 songs, and The Rock 'n' Roll Years, a comprehensive eight-disc box set showcasing his complete early recordings as a rock artist.